 - the Personalization Phase where you take the interactions with your customer to the next level and start a one-on-one communication.
 Something you can do now, because you really know your customer and there are no blocking technical issues anymore that prevent for a smooth customer experience.

 This may seem like a lot and to be honest, it is, but there is no way around it: there is no easy and quick way to make all interactions with your customer perfect and personal.
-It takes effort and time, but if you do it right, you will win.
+It takes effort and time, but when done right, it will be worth it.

 Budget is nothing more than a detail when the focus and willingness to improve the customer experience are present within the company